alphagov/govuk-developer-docs/source/manual/data-gov-uk-deployment.html.md

 Heroku has a pipeline for each of [Publish][publish-heroku] and [Find][find-heroku], with each app set to run in its 'integration' environment.
 Each pipeline has a permanent instance of the app, providing a common instance of Elasticsearch for us by the [Find] PR apps.

 Each repo has a `Procfile` and an `app.json` file, which help to specify how the app is deployed.
 The environment variables ('Config Vars') are then set via the website, both for the permanent app instance, and the review app template.

+Note: At the moment the Heroku deployed apps do not have much data in them as they are not hooked up with the Integration environment so should be purely used to test frontend changes and not as an end to end test of the Integration stack.

 ### PaaS Staging and Production Environments